tiger2017/MLclf/README.md

 ## The project Machine Learning CLassiFication (MLclf)
-#### The project is to transform the mini-imagenet dataset which is initially created for the few-shot learning (other dataset will come soon...) to the format that fit the classical classification task.
-You can also use this package to download and obtain the raw data of the mini-imagenet dataset.
+#### The project is to transform the mini-imagenet dataset which is initially created for the few-shot learning (other datasets, e.g. tiny-imagenet, will come soon...) to the format that fit the classical classification task.
+You can also use this package to download and obtain the raw data of the mini-imagenet dataset (for few-shot learning tasks).

 #### The original dataset includes totally 100 classes, but due to its intention to meta-learning or few-shot learning, the train/validatioin/test dataset contains different classes.
 They have respectively 64/16/20 classes.
 ##